 This guideline covers care and support for adults with learning disabilities as they grow older.
 It covers identifying changing needs, planning for the future, and delivering services including health, social care and housing.
 It aims to support people to access the services they need as they get older.

-We have produced an EasyRead version to explain this guideline, which is available from information for the public.
+We have produced an EasyRead version and video to explain this guideline, which are available from information for the public.

 This guideline includes recommendations on: